Xmidt/projectCourse/README.md

 ## Introduction ##

 eSim is a basic (but growing) maritime 3D simulator.
-The aim is using the AIS transponders on ships in the read world to make a 3D environment populated with virtual copies of mixed with true virtual ships.
+The aim is using the AIS transponders on ships in the read world to make a 3D environment populated with virtual copies of real ships mixed with true virtual ships.
 The 3D graphical engine used is the jMonkeyEngine (http://jmonkeyengine.org)

 # eSim #